 How data sharing is connected to reproducibility and sustainability

 Even before the publication of these new guidelines, it was no news that reproducibility is a big issue in research, especially in the biomedical field.
 In 2021, one of the largest reproducibility studies ever conducted, an eight-year attempt to replicate high-impact cancer studies as part of the Reproducibility Project: Cancer Biology found that less than half of the assessed experiments stood the test of time.
 For none of the 193 experiments included in the study the original paper provided enough details to enable the repetition of the experiments.
-It has been estimated that each year scientists in the U.S. spend a staggering $28 billion on basic biomedical research that cannot be successfully reproduced.
+It has been estimated that each year, scientists in the U.S. spend a staggering $28 billion attempting to replicate research findings of basic biomedical research that cannot be successfully reproduced.
 Data sharing and appropriate record-keeping to enhance reproducibility are particularly important in research involving human subjects (patients or healthy controls).

 “Irreproducible studies not only waste taxpayers’ money, but also undermine public trust in science.
 We want to make sure that we’re making good on the nation’s investment and fostering transparency and accountability in research”.